-His technical communication research enjoys national recognition, including the reception of the 2018 Nell Ann Pickett Award for the top article ("From Noob Guides") in Technical Communication Quarterly.
+His ethics and social justice research in technical communication research has received national recognition, including the reception of the 2018 Nell Ann Pickett Award for the top article ("From Noob Guides") published in Technical Communication Quarterly in 2017.
+He won 2020 Nell Ann Pickett award again for "Queering Tactical Technical Communication" with Avery Edenfield and Jared S. Colton.

 Steve is the author Procedural Habits: The Rhetoric of Videogames as Embodied Practice (Routledge, Fall 2017) explores philosophical and rhetorical conceptions of habit